 Valentinite is associated with senarmontite as well as stibnite.

-valentinite are oxidation products of the antimony sulfide.
+Actually both senarmontite and valentinite are oxidation products of

 - Streak is white.

-- Notable Occurrences include the Sensa Mine, Ain Beida, Qacentina
+- Notable Occurrences are limited to the Djebel-Haminate Mine,

-Czech Republic; and Ham Sud Township, Wolfe County, Quebec, Canada.
+Ain Beida, Qacentina (Constantine), Algeria and Ham Sud Township, Wolfe

 - Best Field Indicators are crystal habit, high luster, associations